 - Seeking out and solving complex and unfamiliar problems

 - Identifying and removing systemic inefficiencies

 - Transforming ideas into action

-Kyle has a dual degree in International Studies/Diplomacy and Russian/Eastern European Studies, as well as a minor in Business Administration from the University of Oregon.
+Kyle has a dual degree in International Studies/Diplomacy and Russian/Eastern European Studies, with a minor in Business Administration from the University of Oregon.
 He also studied at Moscow State University during his junior year of college.

 Having a deep love for soccer, Kyle has experience coaching the Portland Thorns youth teams, as well as volunteering for Street Soccer USA, whose goal is to create street leagues across the country and empower underserved communities through soccer.
-When he’s not playing soccer, you can find him fly fishing, hiking, and spending time with his partner and their blue heeler, Gracie.
+When he’s not playing soccer, you can find Kyle fly fishing, hiking and spending time with his partner and their blue heeler, Gracie.